susumuota/stable-diffusion-minimal-docker/README.md

   - Boot disk - `CHANGE`
     - Operating system - `Ubuntu`
     - Version - `Ubuntu 22.04 LTS`  # description is `x86/64, amd64 jammy image built on 2023-06-06, supports Shielded VM features`
-    - Boot disk type - `SSD persistent disk`  # SSD is not so expensive now
+    - Boot disk type - `SSD persistent disk`  # or `Balanced persistent disk` but SSD is not so expensive
     - Size (GB) - `50`  # `50` is enough for inference (not training)
     - Press `SELECT`
   - Identity and API access  # if you use GCS buckets to save outputs